lipp/now-is-production/README.md

 # The solution

-This module periodically polls if the running deployment has an alias to the production url.
+This module periodically polls if the running deployment (NOW_URL env) has an alias to the production url.

 ```js
 const nowIsProduction = require('now-is-production')